Second Winter Campaign: Podillia group

 The Podillia group began the campaign on October 25, 1921, and met with early success.
 It first engaged and destroyed a soviet cavalry regiment, and used the captured equipment to transform itself into a cavalry unit.
-It continued on to the village of Vakhnivka, 60 km north of Kiev, before being forced back by soviet forces.
+It continued on to the village of Vakhnivka, 60 km north of Kyiv, before being forced back by soviet forces.
 It was forced to retreat west, and crossed the Polish border on November 29.

 Volynhia group

 The Volynhia group began operations on November 4, 1921, and it also met with early successes.
 It won the city of Korosten, but was unable to defend it.
 When news of the retreat of the Podillia group became known, the Volynhia group was also forced to retreat west.
-However, it was encircled by Hryhorii Kotovsky's cavalry regiment near the village of Bazar.
+However, it was encircled by Grigory Kotovsky's cavalry regiment near the village of Bazar.
 After a brief battle, most of the regiment was captured.

-On November 22, 1921, 359 members of the regiment were executed by firing squad.
-The remaining prisoners were handed over to soviet authorities.
+On November 22, 1921, 359 members of the regiment were executed by firing squad after refusing to defect.
+The remaining prisoners were handed over to Soviet authorities.
 Only 120 soldiers and officers escaped.